What is Cited Reference Searching?

 If you're searching for a person, enter only their last name and first initial, followed by an asterisk to account for any work they may have published with their middle initial.
 For example, to find articles that cite Albert Bandura's work on self-efficacy, enter his name as Bandura A*.

-- Here's where it gets even more tricky.
-Each of the entries in the results list is an abbreviated version of a citation that matches your search criteria.
-Here are the results when searching for the cited work SOCIAL LEARNING PERS:
+- Each of the entries in the results list is an abbreviated version of a citation that matches your search criteria.
+Here are the results when searching for the cited author Bandura A* and cited work SOCIAL LEARNING PERS:

-Notice how many of the entries show mis-spellings of the author's name--this shows that many authors who cited Bandura's work made typos in their bibliographies!
-Also, notice that there are different years listed for SOCIAL LEARNING PERS.
+Notice how many of the entries show different dates for the same work.
 In many cases, this indicates that the citing authors were using different editions or printings of the book.
-The entry with the biggest number in the "Citing Articles" column usually represents the correctly-formatted citation, but the other entries may still be associated with relevant articles.
-You want to find as many articles as possible, so check all the boxes that could be relevant, then click "Finish Search."
+The entry with the biggest number in the 'Citing Articles' column (in this case, the very bottom of the list) usually represents the correctly-formatted citation, but the other entries may still be associated with relevant articles.
+You want to find as many articles as possible, so check all the boxes that could be relevant, then click 'Finish Search.'

-- The results page shows all of the articles (more than 1,600) in the Web of Science database that cite SOCIAL LEARNING PERS, most recent first.
-Keep in mind that this is a small subset of all of the articles ever published, so there may be other articles out there in other databases!
+- The results page shows all of the articles (more than 1,600) in the Web of Science database that cite Bandura's SOCIAL LEARNING PERS, most recent first.
+Keep in mind that this is a small subset of all of the articles ever published, so there may be other articles out there in other databases outside of Web of Science!
 Web of Science has very little full text, but you can use the Full Text Finder button to see if APU has access to the journals.

-- Use the "Refine Results" options on the left side of the page to focus your results.
-For example, choosing the "Psychology, Educational" subject area limit shows you articles from the field of educational psychology that cite SOCIAL LEARNING PERS--a more manageable set of 174 articles.
+- Use the 'Refine Results' options on the left side of the page (see graphic below) to focus your results.
+For example, choosing the "Psychology, Educational" subject area limit shows you articles from the field of educational psychology that cite SOCIAL LEARNING PERS--a more manageable set of 175 articles.

-Pay special attention to the "Times Cited" note underneath the citation.
-This tells you how many times that particular article has been cited by others.
-You can click the number to see a list of those articles, which are effectively "grandchildren," or the third generation, of Bandura's book.
-And so on, and so on...you can even go back to the results page and click the "Create Citation Report" link to see which of Bandura's second generation articles have generated the most third-generation articles.
+Pay special attention to the 'Times Cited' link underneath the citation.
+This tells you how many times that particular article has been cited by others in the Web of Science collection of publications.
+You can click the number to see a list of those articles, which are effectively 'grandchildren,' or the third generation, of Bandura's book.
+And so on, and so on...you can even go back to the results page and click the 'Create Citation Report' link (upper right corner) to see which of Bandura's second generation articles have generated the most third-generation articles.
 Powerful stuff!

 - Need additional help?
 Check out the video tutorials on the Web of Science training site.